contre95/notesOLD/Digitales/Apuntes/Coding/Clean Architecture/CleanArchPart01.md

 In a good architecture, the direction of those dependencies is based on the level of the components that they connect.
 In every case, low-level components are designed so that they depend on high-level components.

-A strict definition of “level” is “the distance from the inputs and outputs.”
+A strict definition of “level" is “the distance from the inputs and outputs."
 The farther a policy is from both the inputs and the outputs of the system, the higher its level.

 # Business Rules